arfon/haiku/README.md

 This Sinatra-based application that once per day pulls all the abstracts from the arXiv with [this script](https://github.com/arfon/haiku/blob/master/runner.rb).

-Haiku are generated based on a dictionary and Ruby script here: https://github.com/jnxpn/haiku_generator
+Haiku are generated based on a dictionary and Ruby script here: https://github.com/jnxpn/haiku_generator and listed in a review interface for me to post to Twitter.

-A task is then run every [~10 minutes](https://github.com/arfon/em-youth-api/blob/master/worker.rb) and if it's been more than an hour since the last check in then the user is reminded via an SMS that they need to post an update.
-At two hours since check in they are warned again (and further action could be taken).

 ## Setup